gevuong/Developer-Projects/Backend/residents_addresses/README.md

 ```

 * ActiveRecord needs primary_key and foreign_key attributes to generate proper SQL query.

-* The difference between the two #save! and #save is that #save! will warn you if you fail to save the object, whereas #save will quietly return false (it returns true on success).

 * Big difference between rails console and pry/irb is that the console will take care of loading your Rails application so you won't have to require your model classes manually.
 It will also open up a connection to the DB for you.
 This is handy, because you can immediately start playing with your app, rather than first requiring and loading a bunch of supporting classes.